hualin999/Dangerous_Telegram/README.md

 └── Updater.exe
 ```

-Comparing the two versions, we can obviously notice that version ``2.1.10`` is missing the key backdoor files ``C:\PerfLog`` and ``ns.reg``, ``2.1.6`` directly packaged these files together, but ``2.1.10`` changed the way, using the NSIS script to download these two files only during the installation process, which can be seen in the NSIS script.
+Comparing the two versions, we can obviously notice that version ``2.1.10`` is missing the key backdoor files ``C:\PerfLog`` and ``ns.reg``.
+Version ``2.1.6`` directly packaged these files together, but version ``2.1.10`` changed the way, using the NSIS script to download these two files only during the installation process, which can be seen in the NSIS script.
 The following is an excerpt from the ``2.1.10 NSIS.nsi`` script with some of the relevant commands :

 ```
 # Download loader and registry file